OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 - Outlook on Windows starting in Version 2206 (Build 15330.20196)
 - [New Outlook on Mac](https://support.microsoft.com/office/6283be54-e74d-434e-babb-b70cefc77439) starting in Version 16.65.827.0

-> **Note**: Although the Smart Alerts feature is supported in Outlook on the web, Windows, and new Mac UI (see the "Supported clients and platforms" section of [Use Smart Alerts and the onMessageSend and OnAppointmentSend events in your Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/onmessagesend-onappointmentsend-events#supported-clients-and-platforms)), this sample only runs in Outlook on Windows and Mac.
+> **Note**: Although the Smart Alerts feature is supported in Outlook on the web, Windows ([new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) and classic), and new Mac UI (see the "Supported clients and platforms" section of [Use Smart Alerts and the onMessageSend and OnAppointmentSend events in your Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/outlook/onmessagesend-onappointmentsend-events#supported-clients-and-platforms)), this sample only runs in classic Outlook on Windows and Mac.
 >
-> As the Office.Categories API can't be used in Compose mode in Outlook on the web, this sample isn't supported on that client.
-To learn how to develop a Smart Alerts add-in for Outlook on the web, see the [Smart Alerts walkthrough](https://learn.microsoft.com/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough).
+> As the Office.Categories API can't be used in Compose mode in Outlook on the web and new Outlook on Windows, this sample isn't supported on these client.
+To learn how to develop a Smart Alerts add-in for Outlook on the web and new Outlook on Windows, see the [Smart Alerts walkthrough](https://learn.microsoft.com/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough).

 ## Prerequisites